A Century-Old Mantra for De-Cluttering Your Home

 1. Take a look in each room of your home and separate clutter into two categories: things you can display and things you need to stow away.

 Lots and lots of everyday household items are really lovely.
 You don’t need to buy pricey accessories to make your home welcoming and useful.
 Open up your cabinets and grab things that don’t need to be hidden away – glassware, tea canisters, books, jewelry, plants – you are probably using storage space for things that would add visual interest and detail to a room if you took a few minutes to arrange them.
 To be clear: my coffee table is hardly a model for a design vignette, but after rooting around for some items that were stowed out of reach, re-purposing a glass container from a neighborhood juice spot, stacking odd books I’ve collected along the way (a French comic book, an anthology of fairy tales, a design book that was a housewarming gift from an old friend), finding a succulent that needs zero care, and moving a serving tray out of a cupboard, I have a passable little gathering spot made entirely of things I already had.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 In the kitchen, I keep reasonably beautiful and functional items on the counter so that they are within reach, and so that they aren’t taking up storage space.
 Pastas are in glass jars on the counter along with olive oil, tea – all things I use daily (or, you know, when I cook on a quarterly basis) and don’t mind looking at frequently.